Word-representability and comparability: Minimal forbidden induced subgraphs and cover number bounds: Introduction

-The paper is organized as follows.
-In Section \ref{section-prelims}, we provide the basic definitions and results that we follow in this paper.
-In Section \ref{section-min-semi-trans}, we identify the minimal non-comparability graphs, which are semi-transitive.
-In Section \ref{section-minimal-non-semi-trans}, we identify the minimal non-comparability graphs, which are not semi-transitive.
-Section \ref{section-conclusion} provides the concluding remarks.
+The remainder of the paper is organized as follows.
+In Section~\ref{preliminaries}, we present the necessary preliminaries and background results used throughout the paper.
+Section~\ref{subsec-motivation} provides motivation for the problems studied.
+In Section~\ref{section-classification}, we address Problem~1 by classifying minimal non-comparability graphs according to whether they are word-representable.
+In Section~\ref{covering-section}, we investigate Problem~2 concerning coverings of word-representable graphs by comparability graphs.
+Section~\ref{conclusion-section} contains concluding remarks.